cssu/cssu.ca-old/_posts/news/2018-10-05-CSSU-update.md

 - [See which labs are free and which are not](https://www.teach.cs.toronto.edu/usage/usage.html)
 - [If you need to update/get a mirror for fast Linux installations UofT hosts mirrors of all the popular Linux flavors](http://mirror.utoronto.ca/)

 Hope this was a great read and informative to you.
-If you have any feedback feel free to email us, comment on the facebook post or come to the CSSU to talk to us.
+If you have any feedback feel free to email us, comment on the facebook/reddit post or come to the CSSU to talk to us.

 Happy Thanksgiving from all of us at the CSSU!